-MetaGear is a blockchain-based robot battler action game that utilizes the Binance Smart Chain network with its NFT assets and cryptocurrency, GEAR.
+MetaGear is a play-to-earn blockchain-based robot battler action game that utilizes the Binance Smart Chain network with its NFT assets and cryptocurrency, GEAR.
 Players follow the footsteps of Tom, a little kid who admires robots in the game.
 He loves to craft robots like his father and joins a tournament to win his first victory.

 The game revolves around combining different NFT parts and creating the most powerful machine possible to destroy opponents.
 Players can combine components such as chassis, weapons, gadgets, and wheels.
 Each part has different rarity levels and attributes that affect the gameplay directly.
 Each common, rare, mythical, and legendary part plays a huge role in the general combination.
 For example, the chassis is the machine's body, affecting the physical impact mechanism and the performance of other parts mounted on the chassis.
 Each chassis has stats such as HP (health point), mass, nationality, energy, level, and rarity.
 Mass defines the weight of the chassis; if it is heavier than the opponent’s chassis, it can push the opponent into the wall.
 Nationality gives a specific bonus to that particular machine part.
 There are eight different nations in the game, and these nations can be crucial since they can provide substantial general buffs to players when they create a machine with the same nation part each.
 Energy determines the capacity of a chassis; more energy means more slots for gadgets, weapons, etc. The level of a part indicates its general power.